Virtual-Coffee/podcast-transcripts/Transcriptions_Guideline.md

 - When quoting, the first word of a complete sentence should be capitalized.
 - Use quotation marks for book titles, movie titles, song titles, etc.

   `My favorite movie is definitely "Moana".`

 ### Comma (,)

-- Repetitions:

-  `I went, I went to the bank last Friday.`
+- Repetition that gives emphasize to the word.

+  `I really, really love that book.`

 ### Single dash (-)

 - Stutters:

   `I-I bought that ch-ch-ch-chair yesterday.`

-- Speech errors:
+- Repetitions:

-  `I went to the bank on Thursday- no, Friday.`
+  `I went- I went to the bank last Friday.`
-- Incomplete sentence:

-  `I wanted to say something but-`
 - Spelling:

   `My name is Anna, A-N-N-A.`

 - Unfinished words:

   `Whenev- I can never visit them alone.`

 - When the speech is interrupted in a conversation, but the speaker continues his thought:

   ```text